 NAMI NH offers Support Group Facilitator training to family members who are interested in starting or joining the leadership team of a NAMI NH family support group for family and friends of an adult with mental illness or a parent support group for caregivers and parents of children with emotional disorders.
 NAMI NH support groups provide the essential support and education to families of all ages, who are affected by mental illness.
 This training is offered each spring over the course of 3 Saturdays.
 Participants need to complete an application and register for the training.

 Annual Awards Committee

 This committee is responsible for choosing the NAMI NH Annual Award Winners.
 Nominations in specific categories are submitted from January to March.
 The committee members are responsible for reading all the nominations and coming together for one meeting in March to discuss and vote.

 This committee is made up of volunteers who come together to plan and produce the NAMI Family Conference.
 Committee work includes determining topics for workshops, choosing speakers, and planning the day’s events.
 Those interested in helping with the conference should contact us.

 Mental Illness Awareness Week is a nationwide event celebrated the first week of October each year that busts stigma and gives NAMI visibility.
 Contact us by email or 603.225.5359 for details about this year’s events and volunteer opportunities.

 This annual event is NAMI NH largest fundraiser of the year.
-Taking place the first Sunday in October, this 5k Walk kicks of Mental Illness Awareness Week each year.
+Taking place in the Fall, this 5k Walk kicks of Mental Illness Awareness Week each year.
 Volunteers are needed to plan and implement the Walk and to lead Walk Teams.
 For more information, email or call 603.225.5359.

 Suicide Survivors Network